Did you start making changes to your diet and want to know where you lose weight first?

 So what does this all mean?

-It means you should stop trying to lose weight in a specific part of your body.
+It means you should stop trying to lose weight in a specific area of your body.
 Instead, you need to focus on a holistic approach.

 Focus on losing fat overall, and your body will do the rest.